Applicants are required to submit three letters of recommendation from instructors or practicing professionals.

 SVA will consider waiving the English proficiency exam requirement for students who have earned a degree at a regionally accredited U.S. college or university.
 Students seeking this waiver must submit a written request with their application materials.

-Applicants must upload their portfolio to the Graduate Admissions SlideRoom account.
+Applicants are strongly encouraged to submit a portfolio that reflects a wide range of design work and a fluency in type and typography.
+Applicants must upload their portfolio (still images and/or videos) to the Graduate Admissions SlideRoom account.
 To create an account and for further instructions, visit the SlideRoom Portal.
-(Important note: Portfolios submitted via CD, DVD, URL or email will not be reviewed.)